Morris Levy: Early life and career

 Levy was born a Sephardic Jew in Harlem, New York City.
 His father and older brother died of pneumonia when Levy was four months old.
 He quit school at the age of 13 and ran away to Florida, where he worked as a photographer in and around nightclubs.
 He later joined the United States Navy.

 He persuaded the owners of the nightclub where he worked to buy a club in New York, subsequently managing the club as the Cock Lounge.
 It became successful, attracting musicians such as Charlie Parker and Dexter Gordon, and allowed Levy to set up another club, Birdland, in 1949.

 At Birdland, Levy was approached by a representative of ASCAP, seeking payment on behalf of songwriters for booking live music.
 He quickly appreciated the potential profits that could accrue from owning music copyrights.
 He then formed a publishing company, Patricia Music (named after his first wife), for which he acquired the rights to songs performed in his clubs.
 In 1956, he founded Roulette Records with George Goldner, initially to release rock and roll music but also diversifying into jazz.
 In 1967, Levy hired a personal assistant Karin Grasso, the wife of singer-songwriter Richie Grasso (another singer-songwriter signed to Roulette Records) whose work includes "Sweet Cherry Wine", co-written with Tommy James and performed by Tommy James and the Shondells.
 Karin assisted in all aspects of Roulette Records, including signing talent and producing music; such as Richie Grasso, Tommy James, Frankie Lymon, and Tito Puente, among many others.
 At one point, Morris claimed the rights to the phrase rock and roll itself, which became widely employed after its use by his friend Alan Freed.
-Levy was known to add his name to the songwriting credits of many artists who recorded for his label.
+Levy added his name to the songwriting credits of many artists who recorded for his label.

 In June 1975, Levy and Nathan McCalla (aka Big Nat; né Nathan Calven McCalla; 1929–1980), a vice president of Roulette Records, were indicted for assaulting an off-duty police officer, Charles Heinz, causing Heinz to lose an eye.
 The case was later dismissed, and all records were sealed.
 McCalla was subsequently murdered in Fort Lauderdale, Florida.

 In the mid-1970s, Levy filed a much-publicized lawsuit against John Lennon for appropriating a line from the Chuck Berry song "You Can't Catch Me" (the publishing rights to which Levy owned) in the Beatles song "Come Together".
 Lennon ultimately settled with Levy by agreeing to record three songs from Levy's publishing catalogue during the sessions for his 1975 LP Rock 'n' Roll, co-produced with Phil Spector.
 After complications due to Spector's erratic behavior, and after attempts at a second agreement failed, Levy used demo recordings by Lennon to produce and release a mail-order album titled Roots.
 Levy successfully sued Lennon and was awarded $6,795, but he was countersued by Lennon, Capitol, EMI, and Apple Records, who won an award of $145,300.